 Was the 2020 NFL Draft a good class overall?

 Yes.
 The class produced franchise quarterbacks, elite non-quarterbacks, quality starters, and strong value picks outside Round 1.
-What makes it memorable is that the hit rate at the top was mixed enough to create massive hindsight debates.
+What makes it memorable is that the hit rate at the top was mixed enough to create huge hindsight debates.

 How different would a 2020 NFL redraft look today?